About Sociology at Work

 Behind the Scenes

-The site is run by Dr Zuleyka Zevallos on a volunteer basis.
-Zuleyka is an applied sociologist and a Latin-Australian woman of colour who currently works as a senior policy advisor.
-She has previously worked in government, not-for-profits, and as a consultant.
-She runs various educational websites, including her research blog, The Other Sociologist.
+The site is managed by Dr Zuleyka Zevallos.
+Zuleyka is an applied sociologist who has worked in government, not-for-profits, and as a consultant.

 Contact Zuleyka if you’d like to share your story as a student or practitioner of sociology.